 I’ve seen horse races in the movies, but this one didn’t exactly resemble Epsom Downs or the Kentucky Derby except the horses had numbers and the jockeys all wore different colored shirts.
 No sombreros or cowboy hats though, genuine jockey hats.

 Race #3 was a 220-yard dash, and when the horses were paraded in a paddock for upclose inspection beforehand, I was taken with #5.
 He(?) was beautiful.
-Actually, each of these horses were perfectly gorgeous as they were paraded nude for the people pressed up three deep against the fence.
+Actually, each of these horses was perfectly gorgeous as they were paraded nude for the people pressed up three deep against the fence.
 Number 5 had a palomino’s mane and tail, and his coat was a glowing bronze color; in the sunlight he glistened like an opal.

 In the race he finished last.

 While thanking the Big Whatever for my day’s remedial lesson, I enjoyed the races more without a bet riding on the outcomes.
 I’m delighted that so many people do support the effort with their bets and I hope they’ll do it forever.

 But for me the spectacle is enough.
 Between races — and even as a race was underway — the roping and branding competitions were going on in the infield so there is always cowboying to watch.